pennyorengo/simple_shell/README.md

 ## Credits

-All codes written by Ademola Glory and Emmanuel Murairi.
+All codes written by Chelsea Chemweno and Peninah Orengo